 Mark Sandford (Foundation Governor)

-I am a father of four, two children are university graduates, the other 2 are pupils here at school.
+I am a father of four, two children are university graduates.
+The other two are pupils who have attended or currently attend here at school.
 As such I feel that it is important to offer support to the school, staff and pupils to ensure the best possible education for our children.
 I am of a technical background, primarily based in the electrical/telecommunications sector, Health and Safety being very important in my line of work.
 I am very approachable and regularly take my children to school, so if needed other parents are always welcome to ask advice.

 Alan Domville (Foundation Governor)